Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 How to Let Go and Heal Gently

+Letting go isn’t something you force.
+It’s something that unfolds as you become more honest about what no longer aligns.
 Letting go of what you still love is a spiritual practice of return.
 Returning to your truth, your worth, and your freedom.

 Here’s how to begin: